 What credit cards can I use for grocery stores?

-Consider a credit card that offers bonus rewards for grocery shopping as it’s such a common spending category.
+Consider some of the top credit cards for grocery shopping and earn accelerated bonuses as it’s such a common spending category.
 You can quickly rack up valuable cash back, points or miles by spending on items you need anyway at the stores you visit most.
 For example, you might want to know whether Aldi accepts credit cards if that’s your store of choice.

 What’s the big deal about credit card transaction fees?